-If you don’t feel you have time to do that for every post, I get it.
+I get that you may not have time to do that for every post.
 Instead make sure to optimize your most popular posts on a monthly basis.
 Check into your Google Analytics. > See which posts are on top. > Optimize those posts.

 Depending on how often you post you’ll either be keeping up with new ones or slowing working your way through all your posts each month!